-Where to find the Component Diagram

-Ribbon: Design > Diagram > Insert > UML Structural > Component Project Browser Toolbar : New Diagram icon > UML Structural > Component Project Browser context menu | Add Diagram... > UML Structural > Component Component

-Usage of the Component Diagram

-The Component diagram can be used to model logical or physical parts of a system including current and future state Components.
+Where to find the Component Diagram Ribbon: Design > Diagram > Insert > UML Structural > Component Project Browser Toolbar : New Diagram icon > UML Structural > Component Project Browser context menu Add Diagram > UML Structural > Component Usage of the Component Diagram The Component diagram can be used to model logical or physical parts of a system including current and future state Components.
 Application Architectures often use a number of Component diagrams to describe the architecture of the applications and how they interact.
 The interaction between the applications can be shown using a combination of Ports and Provided or Required Interfaces that describe how the Components are wired together.

-Options for the Component Diagram

-Component diagrams can be drawn at a number of levels of formality, from simple diagrams that show the dependencies between Components to sophisticated diagrams using Ports, Interfaces and Information flows.
+Options for the Component Diagram Component diagrams can be drawn at a number of levels of formality, from simple diagrams that show the dependencies between Components to sophisticated

+Component Diagram diagrams that show the dependencies between Components to sophisticated diagrams using Ports, Interfaces and Information flows.